cjtessler/MATH3733-SP22/docs/Project-1.md

 There will be other test cases not shown here. **Although unlike part 1, you may assume the user will enter appropriate information so you do not need to validate input.**

-## Bonus Challenge: Change Challenge
+## Bonus: Change Challenge

 Successfully completing the bonus challenge will earn 10% bonus on project 1, which equates to 1% of the overall course grade.
-There is not penalty for not completing the challenge.
+There is no penalty for not completing the challenge.
 There will be 10 tests cases, each worth 1%.
 Two of them are provided below.

 - In `change_challenge.py`, write a program that computes how change should be given for a user's input.
 - The denominations available are $100 bill, $50 bill, $20 bill, $10 bill, $5 bill, $1 bill, quarter, nickel, dime, and penny.